prameetchakraborty/AnimatedRoundSlider/README.md

 # Animated Round Slider

-An Animated Round Slider created using **_React-Native_** for the purpose of setting on an alarm and can also double up as a stopwatch or timer.
+An Animated Round Slider created using **_React-Native_** that interpolates between all the available colors in the spectrum when the slider is moved.
 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Preview